mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/pool-configuration/index.md

 ---
 layout: layout.pug
-navigationTitle:  Edge-LB Pool Config Reference
+navigationTitle: Pool configuration
-title: Edge-LB Pool Config Reference
+title: Pool configuration
 menuWeight: 80
-excerpt: Reference for all possible Edge-LB pool configuration values
+excerpt: Reference information for Edge-LB pool configuration settings

-enterprise: false
+enterprise: true
 ---

-This is a reference for all possible Edge-LB pool configuration values, as well as some examples to demonstrate various use-cases.
+This section provides reference information for all Edge-LB pool configuration settings and examples to demonstrate various use-cases.

-# Configuration Reference
+# Configuration reference

 The API reference, in swagger format, containing all possible options and short descriptions of each endpoint can be found by running the following command: